PyO3/maturin/test-crates/pyo3-pure/Readme.md

 # Get fourtytwo

-A package with pyo3 bindings for testing pyo3-pack.
+A package with pyo3 bindings for testing maturin.

 ## Usage